Florence Nsubuga

+Florence Nakimbugwe Nsubuga (née Florence Nakimbugwe), but commonly known as Florence Nsubuga, is a Ugandan businesswoman and corporate executive.
+Since February 2024, she is the chief executive officer and managing director of Berkeley Energy Uganda, the Ugandan subsidiary of Berkeley Energy, a United Kingdom-based conglomerate that invests in renewable energy in "emerging markets".
+As of 2024, the conglomerate was invested in nine jurisdictions and was a shareholder in over "30 renewable energy projects".
+She took up her current position in February 2024.

-Florence Nakimbugwe Nsubuga (née Florence Nakimbugwe), but commonly known as Florence Nsubuga, is a Ugandan businesswoman and corporate executive, who since 2012, serves as the chief operating officer (COO) of Umeme Limited, the largest electricity distribution company in Uganda, whose stock trades of the Uganda Securities Exchange and on the Nairobi Stock Exchange.
-Effective March 2015, she concurrently serves as a member of the board of directors of Umeme.
+Before that, from 2012 until February 2024, she served as the chief operating officer (COO) of Umeme Limited, the largest electricity distribution company in Uganda, at the time, whose stock traded of the Uganda Securities Exchange and on the Nairobi Stock Exchange.
+From March 2015 until February 2024, she concurrently served as a member of the board of directors of Umeme.

 Background and education

 She was born in the Central Region of Uganda, circa 1973.
 She attended local schools for her elementary and secondary school education.
 She obtained a Bachelor of Commerce (BCom) degree, specializing in Marketing, from Makerere University in 1996.
 She went on to obtain a Master of Arts (MA) degree, in Economic policy planning, also from Makerere.
 As of November 2017, she was pursuing a Master of Business Administration (MBA) from the University of Edinburgh, in Scotland.
 She also has undergone executive training from the Harvard Business School.